Tiling bijections between paths and Brauer diagrams: paths

 \p We define a partial order on $\Y_n$ by setting $p<q$ if the lower region of $p$ is contained in the lower region of $q$.
 Thus, the lowest path is

 \p If $p<q$, we shall write $q/p$ for the `skew' diagram --- the lower region of $q$ not in the lower region of $p$.

 \p We will consider the lower region of $p$ not in the lower region of $p_0$ to be tiled with diamond tiles, and we will consider the lower region of $p$ intersecting the lower region of $p_0$ to be tiled with half-diamond tiles.
-For an example, see Figure~\ref{fig:tilingexample}, where the half-diamond tiles in the lower region of $p_0$ have been shaded to illustrate them.
+For an example, see Figure~\ref{fig:tilingexample}.

 \begin{lem*} Let $n\in\mathbb{N}$.
 Then $|\Y_n|=(2n-1)!!$. \end{lem*}